 As part of his elaborate attempts to defraud retirees, Springer hired Internet search suppression consultants to hide his disciplinary history with the New York Stock Exchange and also told employees not to provide the information to prospective clients.

-The SEC charged Springer with making false and misleading advertisements on his radio program, for failing to disclose many conflicts of interest, for a series of Form-ADV violations, for having an inadequate compliance program, and for failing to keep required books and records.
+The SEC charged Springer with making false and misleading advertisements on his radio program, failing to disclose any conflicts of interest, for a series of Form-ADV violations, having an inadequate compliance program, and failing to keep required books and records.
 Springer was able to facilitate his fraudulent scheme for five years, in part, because he was both his firm’s CEO and Chief Compliance Officer.

 What’s an Employee to Do?